zebrajaeger/otroslogviewer/JumpToCode.md

 On screenshot below is shown how IDEA Intellij performs jump to code (yellow line):
 ![http://wiki.otroslogviewer.googlecode.com/git/screen-IdeIntegration-jump.png](http://wiki.otroslogviewer.googlecode.com/git/screen-IdeIntegration-jump.png)

+Integration with Intellij IDEA is more advance.
+It requires information only about logging class or logger and log message.
+Based on this it will try to locate part of code responsilble for logging.

+Integration with Eclipse requires that log line will contain information about location in code (file and line).
+Logger can be configured to add this information but it is costly operation (requires throwing and catching exception for every log event).

 # How to install integration with [IntelliJ IDEA](http://www.jetbrains.com/idea/) #
   1. In Intellij IDEA you have to install OtrosJumpToCode plugin from Jetbrains repository: http://plugins.jetbrains.com/plugin/7406?pr=
   1. Open logs from your application